 - Hot water

 The process of removing tea stains is not difficult, though it does require patience.
-You need to allow ample time for the denture cleaning tablets to do their work and clean the surface of the China.
-At a minimum, it will take an hour, though you'll find that stubborn tea stains may require an overnight soak.
-Be sure to leave plenty of time.
+You need to allow ample time for the denture-cleaning tablets to do their work and clean the surface of the china.
+At a minimum, it will take an hour, but stubborn tea stains may require an overnight soak.
+Be sure to leave yourself plenty of time.